TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 a program, and a concrete problem is caused by real Objects.
 Therefore focus is on the Object.
-This can be abstract of course: it will not be something as concrete as a car or a ship all the time, but can also be a reservation, an accout or a graphical symbol.
+This can be abstract of course: it will not be something as concrete as a car or a ship all the time, but can also be a reservation, an account or a graphical symbol.

 Objects are "containers" for data and corresponding functionality.
 The data of an object is stored in its *Properties*.
 The functionality is provided by *Methods*, which can for example alter the Properties of the Object.
-In regard to the cruise liner we can say, that it has a certain ammount of coaches, a length and width and a maximum speed.
+In regard to the cruise liner we can say, that it has a certain amount of coaches, a length and width and a maximum speed.
 Further it has Methods to start the motor (and hopefully to stop it again also), change the direction as well as to increase thrust, for you can reach your holiday destination a bit faster.